Index 2024

 Safety

 Journalists who investigate organised crime and corruption are systematically threatened and sometimes subjected to physical violence for their investigative work.
 Their cars or homes are sometimes destroyed by arson.
-Online intimidation campaigns are orchestrated against those who explore these issues.
-About twenty journalists are currently receiving round-the-clock police protection after being the targets of intimidation and attacks.
+Online intimidation campaigns are orchestrated against those who pursue these issues.
+About twenty journalists currently live under permanent police protection after being the targets of intimidation and attacks.